hds-sandbox/hds-sandbox.github.io/develop/workshop/workshop.md

 ![proteomics](../assets/images/proteomics.png){ align=left width="10%" }
 ### Proteomics
-Interested in the latest and greatest protein models built on AlphaFold technology?
-Join Sandbox Data Scientist Jacob Fredegaard Hansen as he walks you through how to use CollabFold on UCloud.
+Interested in modern methods for protein structure prediction?
+Join Sandbox Data Scientist Jacob Fredegaard Hansen as he walks you through how to use ColabFold on UCloud.
 Jacob can also demo our Proteomics Sandbox, which contains a suite of proteomics analysis tools that will support a future course in clinical proteomics but is already available on UCloud for interested users.
 Sign into UCloud and then click this [invite link](not active yet).

-## Pointers and feedback
+## Discussion and feedback
 We hope you enjoyed the live demo sessions.
 If you have broader questions, suggestions, or concerns, now is the time to raise them!
 If you are totally toast for the day, remember that you can check out longer versions of our tutorials as well as other topics and tools in each of the [Sandbox modules](https://hds-sandbox.github.io/modules/index.html) or join us for a multi-day in person [course](https://hds-sandbox.github.io/news/news.html).

 As data scientists, we also would be really happy for some quantifiable info and feedback - we want to build things that the Danish health data science community is excited to use. <b>Please answer these [5 questions](survey link) for us before you head out for the day</b>  (*link activated on day of the workshop*).